Ecosystem Health and Sustainable Fish Populations

 Visit our Apply Now page to submit an application.
 The forms and instructions necessary to guide you through the application process are provided in the application guidance document.

-If you have further questions about the funding process, please contact Jonathon Beard, Grant Manager, at 517.371.7468.
+If you have further questions about the funding process, please contact Jonathon Beard, Program Director, at 517.371.7468.